vapor/docs/2.0/docs/general/folder-structure.md

 The `Public` folder is where all publicly accessible files should go.
 This folder will be automatically checked every time a URL is requested that is not found in your routes.

+!!! note
-> Note: The `FileMiddleware` is responsible for accessing files from the `Public` folder.
+    The `FileMiddleware` is responsible for accessing files from the `Public` folder.

 ## Models

-The `Models` folder is a recommendation of where you can put your database and other models, following the MVC pattern.
+The `Models` folder is a recommendation of where you can put your database and other models.

 ```
 .